Resistive Touch Sensor: What It Is and How It Works

 How Do Resistive Touch Sensors Work?

-Illustration of the components of a basic touch screen sensor
+Illustration of the components of a primary touchscreen sensor

 Resistive touch sensors work the same way as regular switches.
 When you apply pressure to the touch screen’s surface, the sensor’s circuit closes, stopping the current from flowing.
 When you remove the stress, the circuit opens, preventing the current from flowing.